JoeVirtual/KonFoo/docs/pointer.rst

 .. note::

     The class name of the instance is used for the root name as long as no *name* is given.

 Save field values
 -----------------

-Saves the values of each field in the template to an INI file.
+You can **save** the values of each :class:`Field` in the template to an INI file by calling the method :meth:`~Container.save`.

     >>> pointer.save("_static/pointer.ini", nested=True)

 .. note::

     The class name of the instance is used for the section name as long as no *section* is given.

 Load field values
 -----------------

-Loads the values of each field in the template from an INI file.
+You can **load** the values of each :class:`Field` in the template from an INI file by calling the method :meth:`~Container.load`.

     >>> pointer.load("_static/pointer.ini", nested=True)
     [Pointer]